gisogrimm/tascartutorials/roomacoustics/README.md

 ## Step 1: Create early reflections with the Image Source Model

+An Image Source Model (ISM) creates "image sources" by creating a virtual sound source at the position where it would appear to be, given a reflector, a primary source position, and for "visibility" testing also the receiver position.
+Higher order ISMs create additional image sources from the combination of image sources and reflectors.

-The Image Source Model (ISM) in TASCAR treats image sources in the same way as primary sound sources.
+The ISM in TASCAR treats image sources in the same way as primary sound sources.
 The only difference is that the signal and position of the image source depends on the properties of the reflectors and the position and orientation of the primary sound source, the reflectors and the receiver.

-A single reflector can be added with the `<face/>` element, a group of reflectors (e.g. created in 3D editing software) can be added with the `<facegroup/>` element, see section 5.9 of the user manual.
+A **single rectangular reflector** can be added with the `<face/>` element, a group of reflectors (e.g. created in 3D editing software) can be added with the `<facegroup/>` element, see section 5.9 of the user manual.
 Note that reflectors in TASCAR are acoustically transparent.
 To create opaque objects use the `<obstacle/>` element (see section 5.10 of the manual).

 Open the file [`ism.tsc`](ism.tsc) in a text editor.
-Play around with the single reflector first:
+Play around with the single rectangular reflector first:

 ```
 <face name="single">